WinVector/wrapr/extras/bquote.md

 <small><em>Software for Data Analysis</em> (Springer 2008), John M. Chambers, Chapter 6, section 9, page 221.</small>
 </center>
 </blockquote>
 The point being that `rlang` `quosure`s are sufficiently like `formula`s to run into the same issues (including [reference leaks](http://www.win-vector.com/blog/2014/05/trimming-the-fat-from-glm-models-in-r/)).
+There are so many benefits of having values as columns it is worth designing your work in this direction (we have some more writing on this [here](http://www.win-vector.com/blog/2018/08/r-tip-put-your-values-in-columns/)).

 `rlang` can also work with packages that it has not been integrated with, as [the linear modeling example](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/) demonstrates.
 We repeat a simplified such example here.